MahdiHayati705/Backup_Script_Development/README.md

-# Backup_Script_Development
-This bash shell script will backup everything within the Source Path, put them all in a zip file, and put the zip file within the Destination Path.
-Also, it generates detailed logs of file specifics, timestamps, and system data.

 <h1 align="center">
 <strong>Backup_Script_Development</strong>
 </h1>

-# **Backup Script Development**

 This repo focuses on the creation of a shell script designed to efficiently perform backup operations and generate comprehensive logs.